testapiw/socbtn-lite/readme.txt

 In the default installation, WordPress does not include meta tags such as description and keywords.
-To generate meta tags, use the following resources: plugins =Yoast SEO=, WordPress All in One Seo, Platinum SEO Pack...
+To generate meta tags, use the following resources: plugins **Yoast SEO**, WordPress All in One Seo, Platinum SEO Pack...

 * **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)**
 * [WordPress All in One Seo](https://wordpress.org/plugins/all-in-one-seo-pack/)